blackears/blenderNormalBrush/README.md

 Adjust the strength of the brush stroke.

 ##### Pen Pressure
-If checked, the strengh of the brush stroke is multiplied by the pressure of your pen.
+If checked, the strength of the brush stroke is multiplied by the pressure of your pen.

 ##### Normal Length
 Change the display size normals are drawn in the overlay.